How to Use Substring Functions in Excel (Types and Examples)

 Arguments:

 The syntax has only one argument.
-In this case, it is a required argument or parameter.
+It is a required argument or parameter.

 Argument Required/Optional Explanation